Skip to main content

 • Testosterone In both men and women, testosterone plays a crucial role in maintaining cognitive function.
 It is associated with verbal memory, spatial reasoning, and processing speed.
 Like estrogen, it has neuroprotective qualities, helping to shield neurons from injury and degeneration.
 It also contributes to a sense of motivation and well-being, which are foundational to an engaged and active mental life.

 The decline of these hormones removes a layer of biological protection from the brain.
 This creates a window of vulnerability where the cumulative effects of aging, genetics, and lifestyle can have a more significant impact.
-A is designed to address this vulnerability directly, by restoring these protective molecules in a way that is tailored to your unique physiology.
+A personalized hormone strategy is designed to address this vulnerability directly, by restoring these protective molecules in a way that is tailored to your unique physiology.

 Primary Neuroprotective Functions of Key Hormones